BioStar 2 uses several ports to establish device and data communication.

-With server to device mode, the device connection is initiated from the BioStar Client and the client makes a connection to the server.
-This is why you cannot see the device from another client when it’s already connected to particular client.
-In this case, the port number is like the below.
+With server to device mode, the device connection is initiated from the BioStar Client, and the client makes a connection to the server.
+This is why you cannot see the device from another client when it’s already connected to a particular client.
+In this case, the port number is like the one below.

-If you are installing devices in a remote network, it is recommended that you use device to server, so that the device will automatically connect to the server if it loses connection.
+If you are installing devices in a remote network, it is recommended that you use the device to the server so that the device will automatically connect to the server if it loses connection.

 Refer to the images below to see what ports should be open and forwarded as necessary in your firewall and router.

 BioStar Setting is included in the installation of BioStar.
 You can search for the application in the start menu.

 You will have to stop the services to change the port.

 Changing the Server Port